nikola-maric/remind_me/README.md

 **Important note**: in order to find and parse those comments properly, there are some limitations on how comments are used:
 - Entire `REMIND_ME: {}` comment needs to be on a single line, don't break it into multiple lines.
 - Thing after `REMIND_ME:` needs to have ruby hash structure
-- Both keys and values should be strings, symbols or strings/symbols, depending on reminder (for example, keys can be given as symbols, but for `version` values strings are only allowed)

 Each reminder type has a specific key that it "targets", for example `ruby_version`.
 If comment is found that does not match any reminder, we will print out error message specifying that + location where that reminder is found.